What are the risks between exchange and completion?

 This situation could get messy.
 The best advice if this has happened to you is for you to speak with your solicitor and seek their professional advice.

-4. One of the parties to the contract decides not to complete
+4. What happens if one of the parties to the contract decides not to complete on the contract

 This can and does happen sometimes.
 Buyers can and do change their mind.
 This is more likely if the buyer is based overseas, as they are less likely to fully understand the implications of English and Welsh law.
 Or they are relying on the fact that it will be harder to be sued if where they live outside of the UK.